-Erika Sembrano represents Northern California educational agencies in all matters of the law.
+Erika Rodine represents Northern California educational agencies in all matters of the law.
 She provides insights and counsel in understandable, non-legalese terms, and she prioritizes clear communication at every step of her clients’ cases as they progress.
-Ms. Sembrano’s experience includes conducting investigations for public school districts; litigating individual, representative, and class employment cases from inception to settlement; drafting and reviewing discovery requests and responses; and researching, drafting, and filing motions in both state and federal courts.
+Ms. Rodine’s experience includes conducting investigations for public school districts; litigating individual, representative, and class employment cases from inception to settlement; drafting and reviewing discovery requests and responses; and researching, drafting, and filing motions in both state and federal courts.
 In addition, she provides counsel for a full range of legal issues relating to charter schools, including operational compliance review and monitoring, complaint investigations, petitions and appeals, and operating agreements.
-In the realm of employment law, Ms. Sembrano has worked on wage and hour matters as well as discrimination, retaliation, harassment, and wrongful termination cases.
+In the realm of employment law, Ms. Rodine has worked on wage and hour matters as well as discrimination, retaliation, harassment, and wrongful termination cases.

 Community & Professional